zhgzhg/LoRaPacketForwarder/README.md

 * To execute the application:
     * `./LoRaPktFwrd`

-* To execute the application and also specify network interface used for ID generation
+* To execute the application and also specify network interface used for ID generation:
     * ./LoRaPktFwrd <interface_name>
         * The default one is eth0
         * Example: `./LoRaPktFwrd wlan0`

+* To get the supported CLI options:
+    * `./LoRaPktFwrd -h`

 ## Dependencies